qmk/qmk_firmware/keyboards/ergodox/readme.md

   - Install the firmware with `sudo make infinity-keymapname-dfu-util`

-  - Build left hand firmware with `make infinity-keymapname MASTER=right`
+  - Build right hand firmware with `make infinity-keymapname MASTER=right`

   - Plug in the right hand keyboard only.